tispace-dev/tispace/docs/src/intro.md

 ### K8s

-We have deployed [K8s] clusters on bare metal machine and will rely on [K8s] to provide the scheduling capabilities for the entire system.
+We have deployed [K8s] clusters on bare machine and will rely on [K8s] to provide the scheduling capabilities for the entire system.
 With this, users only need to provide resource requests when creating instances, and we can use [K8s] scheduling capabilities to create the corresponding Pod resources for users.

 ### ceph